💻 How to download and install Windows 11? Instructions, tips & tricks!

 Microsoft won't stop you from installing Windows 11 on older PCs

-Microsoft announced that it will not hold Microsoft Windows 11 back on older PCs.
+Microsoft announced that they will not hold Microsoft Windows 11 back on older PCs.
 Although the software maker has recommended hardware requirements for Windows 11 - to which it largely adheres - a restriction to install the operating system will only be enforced if you try to upgrade from Windows 10 to Windows 11 via Windows Update.

 This means that anyone with a PC with an older CPU that does not officially pass the upgrade test can still go ahead and download an ISO file of Windows 11 and install the operating system manually.